Welcome to the Languages Department

 75% of the world’s population does not speak English at all.

-French is spoken by more than 77 million people as a mother tongue, and by over 128 million including second language speakers.
-It is an official administrative language in various communities and organisations (such as the European Union, the IOC and the United Nations) French is also an official language in many parts of Africa, as well as Canada, Belgium, Switzerland and Luxembourg.
+French is spoken by more than 77 million people as a mother tongue, and by over 128 million, when we include second language speakers.
+It is an official administrative language in various communities and organisations (such as the European Union, the International Olympics Committee, and the United Nations).
+French is also an official language in many parts of Africa, as well as Canada, Belgium, Switzerland, and Luxembourg.

-It is predicted that there will be 530 million Spanish speakers by 2050.
-Spanish has roughly the same number of first language speakers as English.
-Although, on average, 16.5 million British tourists visit Spain each year, the top five Spanish-speaking nations are Mexico (100 million), Columbia (45 million), Spain (44 million), Argentina (39 million) and the USA (38 million).
-Spanish is predicted to become the first language of Florida in the next 10 years!
+Spanish has roughly the same number of first language speakers as English, around 500 million.
+The top five Spanish-speaking nations are Mexico (100 million), Columbia (45 million), Spain (44 million), Argentina (39 million) and the USA (38 million).

 Be a citizen of the world and open your mind to other languages and cultures!